shopkins-seagen/spi_user-guide/source/apps/scheduler/driver.rst

 .. note::

     A QC program is a program that calls mcrBinComp to perform comparisons between datasets.
-Alternatively, the user can create their own QC algorithm, but the return values and log notifications must match those of `mcrBinComp <http://sgcpapp1/cp/macros/mcrbincomp/mcrbincomp.html>`__.
-If program does not call mcrBinComp or a custom utility that implements mcrBinComp's behaviors, then it is not a QC program from an automation perspective.
+If program does not call mcr_spi_qc_compare or a custom utility that implements that macro's behaviors, then it is not a QC program from an automation perspective.
 Designating a program as a QC program in the driver file when that program does not implement the required behavior will result in the QC status assigned *Fail* in the run summary.

 Example driver file: